FOSSEE/sdes-stscripts/Version_Control/vcs3/vcs3.rst

 1. Learn how to view and revert changes made to files in a repository.

 #.
-Learn how to share repositories and deal with simultaneous conflicting changes.
+Learn how to share repositories and deal with simultaneous conflicting change

 ..
 L4